ikhsanalatsary/next-react-boilerplate/README.md

 - ImmutableJS
 - react-helmet?
 - i18n?
+- offline-first
-- offline-first, add to homescreen, performant web font loading and image optimisation?
+- add to homescreen?
 - eslint

 ## How to use